muratk3n/thirdwave/en/tweets/2020/week16.md

 ---

-"@matthewstoller

-I mean it's not as if Obama's antitrust division allowed the Ticketmaster-Livenation merger because Rahm Emanuel's brother Ari Emanuel was on the board and lobbied for it...

-'@lambgoat Ticketmaster Changes Policy and Will No Longer Refund Postponed Shows'"

-*2020-4-14 7:13:2*

----

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">If oil goes any lower, Exxon Mobil might have to layoff some members of Congress.</p>&mdash; Joseph Fahmy (@jfahmy) <a href="https://twitter.com/jfahmy/status/1249673448680554499?ref_src=twsrc%5Etfw">April 13, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 *2020-4-13 20:15:1*

----

-@matthewstoller

-If the Post Office had used 96% of its cash flow to buy back stock instead of deliver mail to rural areas it would have been bailed out by the Fed in March.

-*2020-4-13 19:15:22*

 ---